-The Workforce Development Center at MCC responds quickly to the changing needs of business and industry and provides lifelong learning and professional development opportunities for people who need to sharpen their existing skills or learn new ones, maintain professional licenses or certifications and for people who are looking for advancement or a new career challenge.
+The Workforce Development Center at MCC responds quickly to the changing needs of business and industry and provides lifelong learning and professional development opportunities.
+The center provides training for people who need to sharpen their existing skills or learn new ones, maintain professional licenses or certifications and for people who are looking for advancement or a new career challenge.
 Some of the many innovative and exciting workshops, seminars, courses and certificates address the educational requirements of computer and information technology professionals, business professionals, managers and supervisors, teachers, medical professionals, electricians and office staff.

 To encourage companies to upgrade the skills of their employees, the state has created the NH Job Training Fund, which covers up to 50% of the cost of employee training.
-For more information about the training grant or the Workforce Development Center at MCC, call Kathy DesRoches at (603) 206-8161 or kdesroches@ccsnh.edu.
-Or visit www.mccnh.edu/wdc
+For more information about the training grant or the Workforce Development Center at MCC call (603) 206-8160, email ManchesterWDC@ccsnh.edu or visit www.mccnh.edu/wdc